 The Trustworthy Software Initiative (TSI), which was Trustworthy Software Foundation’s (TSFdn) predecessor, was funded out of the HM Government 1st National Cyber Security Programme (2011-2016), but always actively engaged with a cross section of stakeholders across various sectors encompassing the public and private sectors, and academia.

-The TSFdn will continue to ensure that such a cross section of stakeholders is engaged with input to help define strategic direction again being provided by the Advisory Committee on Trustworthy Software (ACTS), Chaired by Sir Edmund Burton KBE.
+The TSFdn will continue to ensure that such a cross section of stakeholders is engaged with input to help define strategic direction again being provided by the Advisory Committee on Trustworthy Software (ACTS), Chaired by Prof Tim Watson, he took over the role in 2020 from his predecessor Sir Edmund Burton KBE.